Drise13/SurnameSim/README.md

 - `Main` method: Serves as the entry point of the program.
 It initializes the population and `Stats` object, performs the simulation over a specified number of years, and calls the `PrintStats` method at regular intervals.

 Customize the simulation by modifying the `Sim` method and the relevant logic within the `Person` class.

+## Upgrade ideas

+- **Advanced Data Analysis**: Implement a data analysis module that collects and analyzes lifetime statistics, tracks the lifespan of individuals, monitors the occurrence of surname extinction, estimates birth rates, and provides insights into various population dynamics.
+This module can generate reports, charts, and visualizations to help understand the patterns and trends within the simulated population.

+- **Realism Tweaks**: Provide an easy-to-use interface or configuration options to adjust the simulation parameters and make the population dynamics more realistic.
+Users can tweak parameters such as birth rates, lifespan distributions, partner matching criteria, and other factors to observe how these changes impact the simulated population.
+This flexibility allows for experimentation and fine-tuning to achieve desired results or reflect real-world scenarios.

+- **Social Dynamics**: Enhance the simulation by incorporating social dynamics and relationships between individuals.
+Introduce factors such as friendship networks, social influence, and social interactions that affect partner selection, childbirth decisions, and overall population dynamics.
+This addition can provide a more realistic representation of how social relationships impact the growth and evolution of a population.

+- **Genetic Inheritance**: Extend the simulation to include genetic inheritance.
+Introduce genetic traits with inheritance rules, such as eye color or genetic predispositions to certain diseases.
+Individuals can pass down these traits to their offspring, allowing for the study of genetic variations within the simulated population and how they evolve over time.

+- **Environmental Factors**: Integrate environmental factors into the simulation to explore their impact on population dynamics.
+Consider factors such as resource availability, natural disasters, climate change, or disease outbreaks.
+These factors can influence birth rates, mortality rates, migration patterns, and other population behaviors, adding another layer of complexity to the simulation.

+- **Interactive Visualization**: Develop an interactive visualization component that allows users to observe the population simulation in real-time or explore historical data.
+This can include visual representations of population size, age distributions, surname trends, and other relevant statistics.
+Users can interact with the visualization to gain insights into the population dynamics and explore different scenarios.

+- **Machine Learning Integration**: Integrate machine learning algorithms to enhance the simulation's capabilities.
+For example, use machine learning techniques to train models that predict future population trends, identify patterns of surname extinction, or optimize parameters for more realistic simulation outcomes.
+Machine learning can add a predictive and adaptive aspect to the simulation, enabling it to learn from data and make informed decisions and provide interesting insights that I wouldn't come up with myself.

+## Concerns

+One notable concern in the current simulation is the rapid extinction of surnames during the early stages of the simulation.
+This phenomenon raises questions about the accuracy and realism of the simulated population dynamics.
+When printing statistics at 1 year intervals, I noticed that the simulation has a lot of population decline as the simulation "primes" itself for growth later on.
+This has a side effect of a large portion of the surname pool going extinct very early in the sim.

 ## Example run (copied from the original runset)